ardadogan05/Football-prediction-model/README.md

 # Football Match Prediction Model

-*README based on a summary of my vocal notes while building this project.
+*README based on a summary of my audio notes while building this project.
 Provided by OpenAI's ChatGPT 5*

 ## Overview